 Ideas for Vertical Videos on YouTube and Instagram

-Anyone can come up with at least one good idea for a video.
-But the good news is you don’t need to be hyper-creative to keep coming up with video ideas.
+Anyone can produce at least one clever idea for a video.
+But the good news is you don’t need to be hyper-creative to keep producing video ideas.
 What you do need is a method.

 Vertical Video Dimensions or Specs